 As we slowly work our way out of summer and into fall, questioning the productivity of said summer -or at least I am- many of us are starting to deal with school.
 Kids and adults alike are gearing up for fall classes and the work that goes along with it; adjusting to new schedules, sorting out homework and assignments, prepping classwork and soon enough, studying for tests.
 When I was in high school and an undergraduate in college, sleep became an afterthought (except for the times when a friend and I “competed” to see who could survive on less sleep- not the best idea, in case you were wondering).
 There would be times when I would work on a paper or study all night, maybe getting an hour or two of sleep before the big test or due date.
 I remember pushing through the tests, only to spend the rest of the day feeling like my brain was a delay as my thoughts felt like they were slowly wading through water.
+It wasn’t until later that I really understood the importance of sleep.

 After graduation sleep slowly became more and more important.
 When I was working and working out and then eventually returned to taking classes, sleep had transitioned to the priority.
 With that shift in priorities though, it forced me to change a lot of my other habits as well.
 Instead of staying up late (with lots of distractions and Facebook checking) to finish a paper or to study, I started going to bed earlier to feel more refreshed and then getting up a little earlier in the morning and really focus on working hard for several hours without distractions.
 Making sleep a priority forced me to be more organized but also allowed me to be a better student and worker.
 Doing things last minute simply isn’t an option so there’s no “cramming” going on, so there’s less overall stress and anxiety and the information I learn sticks better.